jj-zhu/jj-zhu.github.io/file/postdoc_berlin_1.md

 - Transcripts for bachelor's, master's, and Ph.D.

 to the email address [doc.berlin.wias@gmail.com](mailto:doc.berlin.wias@gmail.com), with subject containing [apply-postdoc-mathplus].
 The position will be open until filled.
-However, please submit an application before October 18th to receive full consideration.
+However, for better full consideration, please submit an application as soon as possible.

 To apply, candidates will